xlab-uiuc/open-cevo/commit_study.md

 Analyzing Code diff is the most effective and accurate way to categorize the commit.
 The key principle for **code diff** analysis is to understand **how each commit changes the configuration in different categories** described in Table II.
 Apart form code diff, **commit message** and **issue description** (also developers' discussion, as supplementary information) can help us **validate** and **reason about** our result as they are written in natrual language.

 Here we walk through examples to show the process that we study and categorize commits.
+Please refer to Fig.1 and Table II in the paper.

 ## Interface (Section IV)